globalforge/infix/README.md

 Set up the Build Environment
 ----------------------------
-Install the latest Gradle 2.x.x from https://gradle.org.
+The Infix build will quietly use Gradle 5.6.2 from https://gradle.org.
+There is no need to download Gradle before building.

 Build the App
 -------------
 The first step in the pipeline is to parse the data dictionaries.
+This will build the data dictionary jar called fix-2.0.jar.

 All commands issued from the project root.